RocketChat/docs-old/6. Developer Guides/9. Realtime-API/1. Method Calls/1. Login/README.md

     "id": "42",
     "result": {
         "id": "user-id",
-        "token": "user-token",
+        "token": "auth-token",
         "tokenExpires": { "$date": 1480377601 }
     }
 }
 ```

 That information should be saved locally in order to automatically authenticate the user the next time he tries to use the client.
-Look at [add resume method call link here][resume] for information about how to do it.
+Look at [[Using an authentication token](#resume)] for information about how to do it.

 ## Username and Password